Before You Apply

 Applicants must update or renew their SAM registration annually to maintain an active status.
 If you are a new entity registering in SAM or an existing entity that needs to update or renew your SAM registration, you must submit an original, signed notarized letter via U.S. Postal Service Mail appointing the authorized Entity Administrator.

-- Grants.gov: Before you can register as an organization applicant with Grants.gov, you will need to obtain a DUNS number and complete registration in SAM.
+- Grants.gov: Before you can register as an organization applicant with Grants.gov, you will need to obtain a DUNS number and complete registration in the System for Award Management (SAM.)
 The process can take up to 4 weeks.
 Once the SAM registration/renewal is complete, the information transfer from SAM to Grants.gov can take as long as 48 hours.
 OJP recommends that the applicant register or renew registration with SAM as early as possible.
 See Get Registered on Grants.gov for details and instructions.

 - OJP Grants Management System: The registration process can take between 3 and 5 days to complete.
 You should begin the application process as soon as possible, especially if you are a first-time user.
 For assistance with the electronic application process, contact the GMS toll-free hotline at 888-549-9901.
 The hotline is available from 7 a.m. to 9 p.m. eastern time, Monday through Friday.